 This will depend on how frequently the bees come back.

-It is generally best to combine a visit from the professional exterminator with protecting the wood after the bees are gone.
+It is generally best to combine a visit from a professional exterminator with protecting the wood after the bees are gone.

 By doing so, you can keep them away for a long time at less cost.

-This means identifying the areas that the bees tend to nest and covering them with the right anti carpenter bee paint, siding, or hardwood.
+This means identifying the areas where the bees tend to nest and covering them with the right anti carpenter bee paint, siding, or hardwood.